SlimIO/Lock/README.md

 <details><summary>rejectAll(errorMessage?: string): void</summary>
 <br />
 Reject all promises and available locks.
 This will throw an Error for each called acquireOne.
+The default error is `Lock acquisition rejected!`.

 </details>